 Sage Hall, Room 167 | 940.565.4323

-The McNair Scholars Program is a highly competitive program funded by the U.S. Department of Education to prepare university juniors and seniors who are low-income, first generation, and/or underrepresented in graduate educational and personal goals through participation in research and other academic/scholarly activities.
+The McNair Scholars Program is a highly competitive program funded by the U.S. Department of Education to prepare university juniors and seniors who are low-income, first generation, and/or underrepresented in graduate education for doctoral education.
+This rigorous program assists students in the attaining their educational and personal goals through participation in research and other academic/scholarly activities.

 Sage Hall, Room 390 | 940.565.3203